 To quantify the ecosystem services an experiment was conducted on four roadside types (e.g., major arterial roadways, minor arterial roads with no tree setback, collector streets, and a local residential street setting) in Springfield, Massachusetts (40).
 In this research, over 50 years of data were used regarding structure of the street sides, including the underground and overhead utilities, drainage systems, greenspace components, shade tree canopy, and tree structure.
 Online software tool i-Tree Design was used to approximate quantitative amounts of the ecosystem services provided by street trees, such as carbon storage and sequestration, stormwater interception, and air quality improvement.
 Models developed by the U.S. Forest Service and the U.S. Environmental Protection Agency (EPA) were used to get an approximate saving as well.
 This study depicts the contributions of the street trees to the community through quantitate analysis.
 Previous literature characterized multiple ES provided by roadside vegetation and proposed management approaches (41).
 Table 1 lists several of ES and associated management approaches.

-Table 1: ES provided by roadside vegetation
+Table 1: ES provided by roadside vegetation (Source: 39)